code-423n4/2024-11-ethena-labs-findings/README.md

 *Note: You can work on your mitigations during the judging phase -- or beyond it, if you need more time.
 We won't publish the final audit report until you give us the OK.*

-### If you are planning a Code4rena mitigation review:

 1. In your own Github repo, create a branch based off of the commit you used for your Code4rena audit, then
 2. Create a separate Pull Request for each **High or Medium risk** C4 audit finding that you confirmed (e.g. one PR for finding H-01, another for H-02, etc.)
 3. Link the PR to the issue that it resolves within your audit findings repo.
 (If the issue in question has duplicates, please link to your PR from the open/primary issue.)